fabric8-analytics/fabric8-analytics-common/docs/developing_running.md

 #### Secrets

 Some parts (GithubTask, DownstreamUsageTask, BlackDuckTask) need credentials for proper operation.
-You can either drop a `secrets.yaml` into `worker/hack`.
-Sample secrets file is generated when running `setup.sh` script.

-Another options is to provide environment variables to `worker` service in `docker-compose.yml`.
-If both are provided, the environment variables take precedence over the `secrets.yaml` file.
+You can provide environment variables in `worker_environment` in `docker-compose.yml`.

 #### Scaling